Born from NASA technology and perfected for sleep.

 A timeless choice is the Sealy Tate Headboard, available in a versatile range of colours and fabrics with stunning sculpted edges to suit your style.
 Coupled with some moody wooden textures on the floors or walls, it’s the perfect addition to a blissful boudoir.

-Often a master bedroom is more than just a place to sleep.
+Often, a master bedroom is more than just a place to sleep.

 It is where we prepare for the day ahead and settle down once it’s done.
 So, don’t limit yourself to only thinking about the bed.
 Instead, consider the other furniture in the room, and all the other components.
 A change in your curtains from a dark to a light colour can do a lot to shift the feel of the space, and adding a dresser that also serves as a mirror can make it feel much bigger than the room may be.

 Adding in an extra piece, like the Gallway Chair, for example, can change the space from a functional one to another area to hang out with others; to talk and chat and enjoy yourself.
 Remember, a bedroom isn’t just for sleep, it’s for every part of our lives.
+Whether your master bedroom design leans modern or traditional, it should reflect your personality and lifestyle.

 Working with a snug space?
 Discover our top tips for grand designs in compact master bedrooms.